dewittpe/pkgstr-and-ci/00-slides/talk.md

     - The documentation is not helpful, not accurate, and the examples don't run.

-* **There are automated testes for all of these issues built into the `R CMD build` and the `R CMD check`.
-This email, and the issues spurring the email could have been prevent.**
+* **There are automated tests for all of these issues built into the `R CMD build` and the `R CMD check`.**

+* This email, and the issues spurring the email could have been prevent.

 ## What Happened?